brentgreeff/acts_as_human/README.md

       acts_as_human
     end

-Supplied first and last names:
+Supplying first and last names separately:
     `user = User.new(first_name: 'Brent', last_name: 'Greeff')`

+You can then read the full_name

     user.full_name
       => "Brent Greeff"

-Supplied first, middle and last names:
+Supplying a full_name:
     `user = User.new(:full_name => "Brent Wicked Middle Names Greeff")`

+You can then read the individual names:

     user.first_name
       => "Brent"